BurakCD/hello-world-js/README.md

 # Local DevOps Case

 SERVER NAMES
-    Server-1
+* Server-1
-    Server-2
+* Server-2
-    Server-3
+* Server-3
 NOTES
-    All below operations should be done as IaC (Infrastructure as Code)
+* All below operations should be done as IaC (Infrastructure as Code)
 TOOLS
-    Virtualbox
+* Virtualbox
-    Linux operation system
+* Linux operation system
-    Kubernetes
+* Kubernetes
-    Jenkins
+* Jenkins
-    Docker
+* Docker
 STEPS
-    1. Install virtualbox in your local PC.
+* Install virtualbox in your local PC.
-    2. Create 3 VM with any linux operation system in virtualbox.
+* Create 3 VM with any linux operation system in virtualbox.
-    3. Kubernetes cluster Installation with 1 master and 1 node (You can use the Server-1 and Server-2)
+* Kubernetes cluster Installation with 1 master and 1 node (You can use the Server-1 and Server-2)
-    4. Jenkins installation in Server-3
+* Jenkins installation in Server-3
-    5. Docker registry installation in Server-3
+* Docker registry installation in Server-3
-    6. Jenkins pipeline project description:
+* Jenkins pipeline project description:
-        a.
-Create an application image with Dockerfile.
+    - Create an application image with Dockerfile.
 (Expected to serve "Hello World" in browser.
 Free of Language (Python dJango, Node Js etc..))
-        b.
-Push the step a docker image to docker registry which you installed Server -3.
+    - Push the step a docker image to docker registry which you installed Server -3.
-        c.
-Deploy this docker image to kubernetes cluster.
+    - Deploy this docker image to kubernetes cluster.
-        d.
-Perform all step operations a-b-c  in jenkinsfile
+    - Perform all step operations a-b-c  in jenkinsfile

 ## Kurulumlar